 I use food grade olive oil and organic unrefined shea butter in my soap.
 You won't find that in Dove or other commercial brands.
 I also don't use cheap oils or fats such as palm, tallow or lard.
-My soaps are made with a blend of oils.
-Each one of those oils has its own unique properties in soap.
+My soaps are made with a blend of oils and each one has its own unique properties in soap.
 You won't find that in Dove or other commercial brands.
 For example, coconut oil cleans really well.
 Olive oil is very gentle; shea butter is moisturizing, etc. The soap maker will develop a recipe that chooses certain oils in the right proportion to formulate a soap that has the exact qualities they want.

 How can I make my soap last longer?

 Keep it dry!
 Use a soap dish!
 The glycerin in handmade soap attracts water so it is easier for your soap to dissolve.
 Don't let it sit in a puddle of water.
-When you’re done using it, make sure it is on a well-drained soap dish.
+When you’re finished using it, make sure it is placed on a well-drained soap dish.

 I have sensitive skin.
 What should I use?

 All my soap is very gentle and designed to be good for your body or face.
 However, I don’t make medical claims about any of my products.
 If you are concerned that a soap might be irritating, you could try it on your hands first before using it on your face or body.